 By increasing your excess to include a voluntary excess you are agreeing with your insurer that should you need to claim on your insurance policy, you will pay out this extra amount.

-'Young driver' excess is applied by some insurers as younger drivers are perceived to be higher risk and more likely to make a claim.
-Insurers cover themselves by asking them to pay more towards the cost of a claim.
+'Young driver' excess is applied by some insurers as younger drivers are perceived to be higher risk and more likely to make a claim, with claims often more expensive.

-Adding a voluntary excess of £100 may decrease your premiums, but could be counter-productive as you will be faced with paying out £450 if you make a claim.
+Adding a voluntary excess of £100 may decrease your premiums, but could be counterproductive as you will be faced with paying out £450 if you make a claim.

-By increasing it, you are gambling lower premiums against having to pay out more to meet the cost of a claim.
+By increasing it, you are gambling lower premiums against having to pay out more to meet the cost of a claim

 If you have a standard excess on your home contents insurance policy of £200 and you add a voluntary excess of £100, your premiums may be cheaper - but if you need to claim, you'll have to pay out £300 to meet this cost rather than £200.